New Freshman Scholarships

 Russell M. Nelson Scholarship Information

-If you fall within the “8-semester full LDS tuition” range on the freshman matrix you are eligible to be considered for the Russell M. Nelson Scholarship, which is a total award of 150% of LDS tuition for eight semesters.
+If you qualify to receive a multi-year scholarship you are eligible to be considered for the Russell M. Nelson Scholarship, which is a total award of 150% of LDS tuition for eight semesters.
 Applicants should complete the essay portions of the regular scholarship application.
 The scholarship committee will use this information as well as information from the admissions application when reviewing these applications.

 National Merit Scholarship Information

-If you are a National Merit finalist, have listed BYU as your first-choice school, and fall within the “8-semester full LDS tuition” scholarship range, it is possible you would receive a National Merit Scholarship which pays full LDS tuition for eight semesters; however, it is not guaranteed.
+If you are a National Merit finalist, have listed BYU as your first-choice school, and qualify to receive a multi-year scholarship, it is possible you would receive a National Merit Scholarship which pays full LDS tuition for eight semesters; however, it is not guaranteed.

 National Merit Scholarships are sponsored by three different entities.They are sponsored by National Merit, a corporation, or by a university.
 National Merit selects the scholarships they will be sponsoring, corporations select the scholarships they will be sponsoring and then a list is sent to each university listing everyone else who listed that school as the first choice school.
 BYU then evaluates the list and selects the students they want to sponsor.
 If a student falls within the “8-semester scholarship” range and is not being sponsored by National Merit or by a corporation, BYU would then select them as a National Merit Scholar.
 If a student is being sponsored by National Merit or a corporation and is in the “8-semester scholarship” range, they would receive the Heritage Scholarship which is also an 8-semester full tuition scholarship.
 All National Merit decisions will be announced after June 1.